Johswald/awesome-hypernetworks/README.md

 ## Self-attention
-Self-attention are a form of adaptive layers.
-Nevertheless, I will not cover transformer literature here but mention this Schlag, Irie and Schmidhuber paper that discuss the euqivalence to fast weights:
+Self-attention is a form of adaptive layers.
+Nevertheless, I will not cover transformer literature here but mention this Schlag, Irie and Schmidhuber paper that discusses the equivalence to fast weights:

 - [Linear Transformers Are Secretly Fast Weight Programmers](https://arxiv.org/abs/2102.11174) (Schlag et. al 2021)